 1 level (50ml) scoop of Fenugreek Seeds weighs approximately 38g/1.3oz.

-Do not give to pregnant mares due to the uterine stimulating effects of this herb.
+Unsuitable for pregnant mares due to the uterine stimulating effects of this herb.

 Fenugreek has been found to be a flavour preferred by horses.
 Fenugreek seeds are stated to possess mucilaginous, demulcent and nutritive properties, and have traditionally been used to soothe gastric ulcers and digestive upset, and during convalescence to improve eating and condition.
 Fenugreek seeds can also be used as a poultice for superficial, uncomplicated wounds once the seeds are boiled with water, cooled, and made into a thick paste.